dfinity/interface-spec/spec/index.md

 The log visibility is defined in the `log_visibility` field of `canister_settings` and can be one of the following variants:

 - `controllers`: only canister's controllers can fetch logs (by default)
-- `allowed_viewers` (`vec principal`): only provided list of principals can fetch logs, the maximum length of the list is 10
+- `allowed_viewers` (`vec principal`): only the provided list of principals can fetch logs, the maximum length of the list is 10
 - `public`: everyone can fetch logs

 A single log is a record with the following fields: